nomopix/DataScienceND-Udacity/AirBnB-BCN/README.md

 1) Is the price affected by the location?
 2) Which locations receive the most reviews?
 What is the split between accomodation type and its reviews?
 What's the top reviewed property?
-3) Can we predict the mean price or avg reviews based on seasonality?
+3) Can we predict the mean price based on seasonality?

 ## Files